Porupu/Direction-Indicators-HoloLens/README.md

 making them less obtrusive.

 It is possible to use mouse inputs in the Emulator to turn the camera (simulating turning of the user's head).
 Indicators will adjust their relative rotation to be constantly pointing to their associated spheres.
 Spheres can come into view for visual confirmation.

+This project is a part of University of South Wales final year Individual project - Computer Games Development dissertation.